-When Pope Francis granted priests the power to absolve the sin of abortion in September 2015, it triggered a debate on the social media.
-Protestants pointed at the ridiculous idea of men having the power to forgive people’s sins, while Catholics responded by citing Bible verses and nostrums from their echo chambers.
+When Pope Francis granted priests the power to absolve the sin of abortion in September 2015, it triggered a debate on social media.
+Protestants pointed at the ridiculous idea of men having the power to forgive people’s sins, while Catholics responded by citing Bible verses from their echo chambers.
 The Council of Trent declares that this confession to priest (sacrament of penance) is “necessary unto salvation” and places a curse on those who say otherwise.
-This is why this doctrine should be scrutinized.

 In Catholic theology, there are two types of sin – the mortal and venial.
 A mortal sin is a serious offence against God’s law which kills the grace in the soul and leads to hell.
 A venial sin is a less serious sin against God’s law which partially kills grace but can be removed by penance.
 A sin is mortal when “the thought, desire, word, action or omission must be seriously wrong or considered seriously wrong; second, the sinner must know it is seriously wrong; third, the sinner must fully consent to it.”